Pomax/reddit-image-catch-up/README.md

 ## Running the script

-There's not much to say; run it with `node catch-up` and you're pretty much done.
+There's not much to say; run it with `node catch-up.js` and you're pretty much done.
 Except for the step where you'll want to make sure that the configuration specifies the subreddits you want to actually catch up on, of course...
 So read on.